-After an analysis of local assessments, stakeholder survey, and school site data chats; it became more prevalent that a safe and high quality learning environment continues to be needed.
-There is a need for high quality technology and instructional technology to support the instructional program and close the achievement gap.
-By providing instructional tools, staff can ensure student engagement and success.
-Credentialed teachers, professional development, teacher support in BTSA and ICs, and Common Core materials with a focused on essential standards are all necessary in closing the achievement gap in ELA and Math for unduplicated students.
-In addition, music programs can support access to enrichment opportunities and assist in the development of a well-rounded education for unduplicated students.
-Along with instructional materials, facilities provide a safe and healthy environment which can influence students to perform academically at the highest levels.
+After an analysis of local assessments, stakeholder surveys, and school site data chats, stakeholder feedback and local data indicated that there continues to be room for improvement regarding quality of instruction as well as the learning environment.
+It became evident that a safe and high-quality learning environment continues to be essential for student success.
+High quality universal technology along with instructional technology is essential to support the instructional program and close the achievement gap.
+By providing teachers instructional tools, staff can elevate/boost student engagement and success.
+Through strategic and targeted support, the achievement gap in ELA and Math for unduplicated students is narrowed.
+This includes fully credentialed teachers, Induction support for new teachers, professional development, ICs, and Common Core materials focusing on essential standards.
+Additionally, providing supplemental programs, such as music, can provide interdisciplinary learning and enrichment opportunities, and assist in the development of a well-rounded education for unduplicated students.
+Along with these items, well-maintained facilities promote a safe and healthy environment which can influence students to perform academically at the highest levels.